nilsbw/dmbook-setup/install/installation-windows.md

 * Username: `postgres`
 * Password: `<your_postgres_password>`

 Whenever we connect to the database server in the chapters of the book, username and password must be set correctly, otherwise the connection will fail.
 In our examples, we assume that you left the default port (`5432`) unchanged, and that you installed PostgreSQL on your local machine (which is referred to as `localhost`).
-If this is *not* the case and for some reason you deviate from this standard configuration, you will have to adjust these parameters for the DB connection in the examples in the book.
+If this is *not* the case and for some reason you deviate from this standard configuration, you will have to adjust these parameters for the DB connections in the code examples.

+## Uninstalling PostgreSQL

+You can remove the EnterpriseDB Postgres/PostGIS installation via the Control Panel - Programs - Uninstall a program.
+Remove both PostgreSQL and the PostGIS Bundle.